maybleMyers/chromaforge/README.md

 # P7 Branch

-To get this to work, download https://huggingface.co/maybleMyers/chromafiles/blob/main/pony-v7-base-mergedstockt5.safetensors and put it in the stable diffusion folder.
+To get this to work, download https://huggingface.co/purplesmartai/pony-v7-base/blob/main/safetensor/pony-v7-base.safetensors and put it in the stable diffusion folder.
+Download the text encoder from https://huggingface.co/purplesmartai/pony-v7-base/blob/main/text_encoder/model.fp16.safetensors
+and put it in the text encoder subfolder.
 You should also download the vae from https://huggingface.co/purplesmartai/pony-v7-base/blob/main/vae/diffusion_pytorch_model.safetensors and put it in the vae folder.
 Use it in the all tab with very low cfg, I think 2-3 is a good starting point.
 The model will break over 1536 res but seems to be working good below that.